sceccotti89/Distributed-File-System/README.md

 - **delete**(key) to remove a file in the system;
 - **getAll**() to retrieve all the files stored in a random node;

-The operations provided by the client are:
+The operations provided by the client, in addition to the already mentioned, are:

-- ****
-- bb
-- c
-- d
-- e
-- f
+- **list** print on screen a list of all the files present in the client’s database
+- **enableLB** enable the utilization of the remote load balancer nodes
+- **disableLB** disable the utilization of the remote load balancer nodes
+- **help** to show the helper
+- **exit** to close the service

 ## User Guide

-All the project can be built using `gradle` but you don't need to download it, because you can use the gradle wrapper that downloads for you all the necessary tools.
+All the project can be built using **gradle** but you don't need to download it, because you can use the gradle wrapper that downloads for you all the necessary tools.

 **Requirements**: